15 Feb My 2010 Israel Travel Blog

 - Egypt was one of the main customers of olive oil exported from these areas.

 - Tamarisk (mentioned in the Bible) acts as a natural air conditioner.
-Its leaves secret salt, draws water.
+Its leaves secrete salt and draw water.

 - The wood of the white broom tree burns for a long while.
 Psalm 120:3-4 refers to the words of a false tongue being like embers of the white broom—namely the hurt never quite goes away.